 If the participant dies after his RBD, the 10-year rule isn't the only RMD rule that applies.
-The designated beneficiary must take annual distributions in years 1-9 after the participant's death.
+The PODB mustalso take annual distributions in years 1-9 after the participant's death.
 This obligation derives from the "at least as rapidly" rule of § 401(a)(9)(B)(i): In cases of participant's death after RBD, distributions must continue to be made (to his beneficiary) "at least as rapidly" as before the participant's death (the "at least as rapidly" or "ALAR" rule).

-Because the IRS's interpretation (applying the "ALAR rule" to require annual RMDs under the 10-year rule, if participant died after the RBD) was a surprise to practitioners, beneficiaries and plan administrators, the IRS has waived the excise tax (§ 4974) for any "plain old" designated beneficiary who: (1) inherited from a participant who died in 2020-2023, after his RBD; and (2) is subject to the 10-year rule, with respect to RMDs required in 2021-2024.
-Notices 2022-53 2023-54, and 2024-35.
+Because the IRS's interpretation (applying the "ALAR rule" to require annual RMDs under the 10-year rule, if participant died after the RBD) was a complete surprise (shock, actually) to practitioners, beneficiaries and plan administrators, the IRS has waived the excise tax (§ 4974) for any "plain old" designated beneficiary who: (1) inherited from a participant who died in 2020-2023, after his RBD; and (2) is subject to the 10-year rule, with respect to RMDs required in 2021-2024.
 See PART 3, #1(F).